tsnow2010/DATA601/DATA601_Project1/README.md

 	10. Graphical User Interface
 Using APIs in your project -using APIs![image](https://github.com/user-attachments/assets/6215b806-61e2-43bf-bd18-14424a9d9c12)

-#### * JOEL/BRIA

-> #### Data Sets
+> #### Available Data Sets
 > * "All Released Movies: 1972-2016", https://www.imdb.com/list/ls057823854/
 > * "Domestic Yearly Box Office", https://www.boxofficemojo.com/year/?grossesOption=totalGrosses

-### Related Work

-> Previous Research and Opinions
+### Related Work, Previous Research and Opinions

 > * One data scientist embarked on a similar research topic and found that the average ratings per movie have actually been increasing since the 2000’s (Millar-Corliss, 2018).
 However, Millar-Corliss only analyzed IMDB ratings and commented that including Rotten Tomatoes and Metacritic may provide a more robust conclusion.
 Additionally, he focused mainly on movies’ ratings and number of votes for his analysis.
-For further insight on the subject, analyzing box office sales and gross revenue for movies against movie ratings would be insightful.
+He added that, for further insight on the subject, analyzing box office sales and gross revenue for movies against movie ratings would be insightful.
 > * One theory is that domestic studios have been catered more to the worldwide audience than the domestic (Wilkinson, 2017).
 Wilkinson’s answer to the “why” is that the worldwide audience simply brings in more revenue.
 For instance, she compared the domestic and foreign box office sales of the top twenty domestic movies worldwide as of September 2017.
 All but one of the movies had more sales internationally than domestically and by large differences.
 > * Film Courage interviewed Chris Gore, an outspoken film critic, and Gore also acknowledged the pressure of film studios to attract international viewers.
 However, he also pointed out political pressures, poor studio executives, and a lack of originality in filmmaking as contributors to the problem (2021). <br>